 1) It didn’t’ start out that way

 In the beginning God made man, His most prized creation, in His image.
 Man was made without disease, hereditary predispositions, sickness, or fault.
+In fact adam lived until he was 930 years old!
 All of creation was “good” there were no hurricanes, drought, tsunamis…and although I can’t prove this, I am betting there were no mosquitos.

 God made everything, and it was GOOD.
 But because our God loves us so much, he also gave us freedom.
 He didn’t create us like robots programed to “do right” and never have a mind of our own.
 He gave us choice…a will.

 Genesis 3:4:” the serpent said to the woman.
 “For God knows that when you eat from [the tree] your eyes will be opened, and you will be like God, knowing good and evil.”